StalinsCookie/rsschool-cv/cv.md

 * **Friendliness**
 * **Adaptability**

-In the future I want to bring my life together with the IT sphere, for further development .
+In the future I want to bring my life together with the IT sphere, for further development.
 ## Education
 [**_Agrarian Economic College in Gomel_**](http://ggaek.by)\
 September 2015 - June 2019\